sashaportnova/FrankenCap/README.md

 endTime = None        # (Optional) End time in seconds trialName = 'play'    # Name of the trial video (e.g., 'play.mp4')
 ```
+3. Run the script.
+It should go through the pipeline process described in **FrankenCap Pipeline Steps** below.
+4. At the point following the pose detection, you will be prompted to select the person of interest (see instructions below).

 ---

 ## 👤 Selecting the Person of Interest

-After running pose detection on both videos, if **multiple people are present** in the frame, the system will prompt you to select the correct subject.
+After running pose detection on both videos, if **multiple people are present** at any point in the frame, the system will prompt you to select the subject of interest.

 You will see a message like: `Is the person of interest present in this frame? [y/n]`